 Including a few links to other related sites and resources that you find useful can also be helpful for SEO, and your visitors.

-Linking to this external page from within my post will help my readers find additional information and Google will take notice that I am linking out to another authority site in the niche which can help with rankings.
+Linking to this external page from within our post will help our readers find additional information and Google will take notice that we are linking out to another authority site in the niche which can help with rankings.

-Use Images And Videos (but not to many)
+18. Use Images And Videos (but not too many)

 Multimedia is really important from a user experience standpoint because when people go to your posts they don’t just want to see text.
 They want to see images and videos.
 That helps with SEO as well because it makes for a more engaging content and more media rich content which Google prefers.